Think-iT-Labs/aws-patterns-edc/README.md

 ---

-### Provide company X carbon-emissions footprint data through the connector
+## Epic 4: Provide company X carbon-emissions footprint data through the connector

+This epic guides you through the steps to provide the carbon-emissions footprint data from company X (the provider) to company Y (the consumer) using the EDC connectors deployed in the previous epic.

-#### Set up Postman to interact with the connectors
+### Set up Postman to interact with the connectors

 After deploying the data space and verifying that both the company X and company Y connectors are running and accessible, you can interact with them from your workstation using Postman as an HTTP client.